anitalp/Data-science-toolkit/README.md

 # Data-science-toolkit
-Useful scripts with algorithms in R or python (from data cleaning/modelling to evaluation)
+Useful DS algorithms in R & Python (from data cleaning & modelling to evaluation)